An00bIS47/Homekit/README.md

 ## What is this

 This application exposes sensors like temperature and humidity to Apple's Homekit on a ESP32.
-No other Bridge, like [homebridge](https://github.com/nfarina/homebridge).
+No other Bridge, like [homebridge](https://github.com/nfarina/homebridge) is required!
 It is build upon the [esp-idf](https://github.com/espressif/esp-idf) and uses [arduino-esp32](https://github.com/espressif/arduino-esp32) as a component.

 To expose different sensors simultaneously, a plugin system is used.
-A plugin can expose multiple sensors like a temperature probe to a Homekit accessory or a plugin can display or process the current values of all exposed accessories of this device.
+A plugin can
+* expose multiple sensors like a temperature probe as Homekit accessory
+* display information on e.g. a OLED display
+* forward sensor values to e.g. a database or mqtt broker
+* be configured via a webinterface or a REST API
+* etc.

 You can use multiple plugin at once.

 There are several example plugins available like

 #### BME280
 Exposes a temperature, humidity and pressure sensor with EVE history support.

 #### DHT22
 Exposes a temperatue and a humidity sensor with EVE history support.

-#### InfluxDB
-Uploads every x seconds the values of each characteristics to an influxdb server.

 #### SSD1331
 View the QR code for pairing and the sensor values on an SSD1331 OLED Display.

+#### SSD1306
+View the QR code for pairing and the sensor values on an SSD1306 OLED Display.

 #### MiFlora
 Connects MiFlora Flower bluetooth devices to Homekit.
 This plugin exposes a temperature, moisture, fertility and light itensity sensor with EVE history support.

 #### RCSwitch
-Exposes multiple Intertechno outlets as a switch with fakegato history support.
+Exposes multiple Intertechno outlets as a switch with EVE history support.

+#### InfluxDB
+Uploads every x seconds the values of each characteristics to an influxdb server.

+#### LED
+Exposes the blinking buildin LED as Light to Homekit.

 ### EVE History